barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/CODEMAP.md

 - `src/components/PreviewEditable.jsx`
   - Editable charter form that drives the preview panel.
 Field edits immediately update the draft and mark the associated path as locked so background extraction cannot overwrite manual values.
 Includes list editors for scope, risks, assumptions, milestones, success metrics, and core team members.
 - `src/hooks/useBackgroundExtraction.js`
   - Debounced watcher that monitors messages, voice transcripts, and attachment metadata.
-Calls `/api/charter/extract`, normalizes the response, and merges it into the draft while skipping locked fields.
+Posts to `/api/documents/extract` with the active `docType`, normalizes the response, and merges it into the draft while skipping locked fields.
 Exposes the same merge behavior for the Summarize/"Sync now" action.
 - `src/main.jsx`
   - Boots the React app, wraps it with Tailwind styles, and mounts onto `#root`.
 - `src/index.css`